amandafrench/resilientdh/wp-content/plugins/very-simple-contact-form/readme.txt

 * Install another contact form plugin (such as Contact Form 7) to determine whether it's caused by my plugin or something else.
 * In case you're using a SMTP plugin, please check their settingspage for mistakes.

-= Why does the captcha number not display properly? = The captcha (random number) uses a php session and cookie to temporary store the number.
+= Why does the captcha not display properly? =
+The captcha (random number) uses a php session and cookie to temporary store the number.

 Your hosting provider might have disabled the use of sessions.
 Ask them for more info about this.